KendrickOrg/kendrick/src/Kendrick.package/KESimulator.class/README.md

-A KESimulator is an abstract class for simulator for Kendrick models.
+A KESimulator is an abstract class for simulator of system.
 All different simulators shoud extend this class and implement the method executeOn:

 Instance Variables
+	algorithm:	<Symbol>
+	data:		<Dictionary<Symbol><KETimeSeries>>
 	model:		<KEModel>
 	step:		<Number>
 	tMax:		<Number>
 	tMin:		<Number>

-	timeSeries: 	<Collection>
+algorithm
+	- xxxxx

+data
+	- xxxxx

 model
-	- a KEModel that the simulator will use
+	- xxxxx

+adapters
+	- A list of adapters added into model.
+Each adapter is responsible for a particular task, related to the specific aspect of domain

 step
-	-
+	- xxxxx

 tMax
-	- final time of the simulation
+	- xxxxx

 tMin
-	- initial time of the simulation
+	- xxxxx